 Within Next Steps South West, your data is shared with only those Next Steps South West staff who need access for the processing purposes set out in this policy.

-With your permission, we will also share your personal details to match your survey answers with other data held by other organisations, so that we can track your progress over time.
+We will also share your personal details to match your survey answers with other data held by other organisations, so that we can track your progress over time.
 These organisations are:

-- OfS (The Office for Students)
+- The Office for Students

 - HESA (the Higher Education Statistics Agency)